Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/methodes-outils-lecteur-ecran.md

 <span data-menuitem="methodes-outils"></span>

-A screen reader is a voice synthesis software used by the visually impaired and blind.
+A screen reader is a voice synthesis software used by the visually impaired and the blind.
 It allows the user to interact with the computer and listen to what is displayed as text (usually) on the screen.
 There are several screen readers, the most prevalent are:
 - [NVDA](http://nvda-fr.org/): free, available for Windows.
 - [Jaws](http://www.freedomscientific.com/Downloads/JAWS): commercial, available for Windows.
-In trial, you can only use it 40 min, but if you restart your computer you can use it again.
+In trial mode, you can only use it for 40 minutes, but if you restart your computer you can use it again.
 - [VoiceOver](http://www.apple.com/fr/accessibility/osx/voiceover/): free, available for Mac.
 It is directly integrated into the MacOS system.

 ## Getting started with NVDA